-When a student has gone through the referral procedure, and it is concluded based on the results of the English Proficiency Test that he/she needs to be assessed in his/her/they native language, the Special Education Coordinator will forward a referral package for a bilingual assessment.
+When a student has gone through the referral process, and it is concluded, based on the results of the English Proficiency Test, that the student needs to be assessed in their native language, the Special Education Coordinator will forward a referral package for a bilingual assessment.
 It is still necessary for all the pre-referral steps, including intervention, to be completed prior to the referral package being forwarded to the Bilingual Team.
 Please see the Bilingual Assessment Referral Guidelines.